 This Antique market is well worth a visit.
 116 Bathurst Road.

-While you are there also check out the Velvet Fog record shop next door for collectable records, posters and audio equipment.
+While you are there also check out the Velvet Fog record shop in the same street for collectable records, posters and audio equipment.
 It’s another Katoomba institution.

 Steven also has an online Facebook Group – Art Antique Valuations.
 You can get quick valuations of Art & Antiques by posting a clear photo.
 These are answered sometimes by Steven and others.
 I suggest you watch the group for a while before posting anything for valuation, there are rules, some unwritten and the comments can also at time be harsh and quite uninformed from some of the other “armchair experts.”